Information Processing by Neuron Populations in the Central Nervous System: A Theory of the Mathematical Structure of Data and Operations: Introduction

 \subsection{A simple population model}

-We temporarily adopt the classical simplistic model of a neuron that produces a weight\-ed sum of its inputs.
-This article presents all communication between neurons, including the inputs $x_k(t)$ and output $z(t)$, as {\em spike rates}.
-Using standard signal processing terminology, $x_k(t)$ and $z(t)$ are {\em signals}, that is, time-variable functions.
+We begin with the classical linear model of a neuron that outputs a weighted sum of its inputs.
+In this article, we represent inter-neuronal communication---including inputs $x_k(t)$ and output $z(t)$--- as \emph{spike rates} or, more generally, as low-pass filtered proxies of spiking activity.
+Using standard signal processing terminology, $x_k(t)$ and $z(t)$ are \emph{signals}, {\it i.e.}, time-varying functions.

-For this introduction, we assume that signals are {\em pseudo-static}, meaning they change so slowly that we can consider them piece-wise constant.
-We will often omit the time parameter $t$ in the following unless there is a need to specify it explicitly.
-We can write
+For the introductory development, we assume signals are \emph{pseudo-static}, meaning they vary slowly enough to be treated as piecewise constant over the timescale of interest.
+We will often omit the time parameter $t$ unless needed.
+The neuron model is

-where $w_k$ are the synaptic weights.
-Although this traditional model greatly oversimplifies the neuron's capabilities, it suffices for introducing our approach.
-A population of $m$ neurons (\figref{fig:axons-and-populations}) can be described as a matrix-vector multiplication,
+where $w_k$ are synaptic weights.
+Although this model greatly simplifies biological neurons, it provides a transparent entry point for understanding population-level invariants.
+A population of $m$ neurons (\figref{fig:axons-and-populations}) can be described as